Dolaned/bankstatementsPHPSDK/README.md

 ## Installation

-This project is availble to install using composer
+This project is available to install using composer

 ## Usage